-All staff undertake mandatory training for ADHD, Autism, Trauma and Attachment as part of our service expectations.
+All staff are able to undertake training for ADHD, Autism, Trauma and Attachment as part of our service expectations depending on current cohort.
 Additional training or guidance is sought if required for specific students.

 Evaluating the effectiveness of SEN provision